ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 ## Network setup

-The cluster we are about to build include three servers called `srv1` and `srv2`.
+The cluster we are about to build includes two servers called `srv1` and `srv2`.
 Each of them have two network interfaces `eth1` and `eth2`.
 IP addresses of these servers are `192.168.2.10x/24` on the first interface, `192.168.3.10x/24` on the second one.